KM127PL/portfolio/README.md

 # My Portfolio [![Pages](https://github.com/KM127PL/portfolio/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/KM127PL/portfolio/actions/workflows/pages/pages-build-deployment)
 This is my portfolio.
-It uses plain-old HTML and CSS.
+It uses HTML, CSS and TypeScript.
 It is hosted on GitHub Pages.

 ## How to run
 1. Clone the repository
+2. Install typescript with `npm install -g typescript`
+3. Run `tsc` to compile the TypeScript files
-2. Open `index.html` in your browser
+4. Open `index.html` in your browser
-3. Yes, that's it.

 ## How to contribute
 1. Fork the repository